eloylp/goomerang/README.md

 }
 ```

-We can appreciate the `Subscribe(topic string)`, `Publish(topic string, msg *message.Message)` and `Unsubscribe(topic string)` interfaces.
+We can notice the `Subscribe(topic string)`, `Publish(topic string, msg *message.Message)` and `Unsubscribe(topic string)` interfaces.
 This three calls will send a command to the server.
-After that the server will accomplish the required operation.
+After that, the server will accomplish the required operation.

 From the server side API, there's also a method `Publish(topic string, msg *message.Message)`: